False and misleading captions from The Times' online and print editions

 Media outlets promulgate absurd fabrications from Palestinian spokespersons.

 In coverage of a key Bush-Sharon meeting, media outlets manufacture a controversy that simply didn't exist.

 The cable network insists on granting air time to a notorious Holocaust denier.

 Coverage of a young Palestinian's death highlights a two-stage problem with media treatment of the conflict.

 The Scotsman and Reuters remain mired in 'blame Sharon' and 'cycle of violence' coverage, defying the reality on the ground.

-Our third annual recognition of the most skewed and biased coverage of the Israeli-Palestinian conflict.
+Our fourth annual recognition of the most skewed and biased coverage of the Israeli-Palestinian conflict.

 Reuters' global managing editor acknowledges that Arab intimidation influences his agency's news coverage.